BATX

-BATX is an acronym standing for Baidu, Alibaba, Tencent, and Xiaomi, the four biggest tech firms in China, often compared to GAMA (Google, Amazon, Meta (Facebook), Apple) in the United States.
-BATX were some of the first tech companies started in the 2000s during the rise of the Chinese technology revolution and quickly became widely used among Chinese netizens.
+BATX is an acronym standing for Baidu, Alibaba, Tencent, and Xiaomi, the four biggest tech firms in China, often compared to Big Tech (Microsoft, Apple, Alphabet, Amazon, and Meta) in the United States.
+BATX were some of the first tech companies started in the 2000s during the rise of the Chinese technology revolution and quickly became widely used in China.
 Notably after 2015, some other tech companies like Huawei, DiDi, JD, DJI and ByteDance have also become some of the up-and-coming biggest tech giants in the industry.

 List

 History

-In 2000, under Chairman Jiang Zemin's instruction, China started the Golden Shield Project to manage the media and information flow within the China.
-The Golden Shield Project controls China's internet content to block the influence of Western media as well as implement surveillance over Chinese netizens online activities.
-Under the Golden Shield Project, many foreign tech companies such as Google, Facebook, Netflix, and the like were denied access into China from the Great Firewall, the main method of internet censorship in China.
+In 2000, under Chairman Jiang Zemin's instruction, China started the Golden Shield Project to manage the media and information flow within China, in an attempt to protect national security and limit the infiltration of Western propaganda.
+Under the Golden Shield Project, many American tech companies such as Google, Facebook, Netflix, and the like were denied access into China from the Great Firewall due to their refusal to follow local data laws, while others, such as Microsoft and LinkedIn, were allowed.
 At the same time, the population of Chinese netizens grew substantially since the introduction of internet in 1994.
 By 2018, China contains a population of 800 million netizens, 98% of whom are mobile users.
 Many Chinese tech companies flourished under this system, without competition from foreign businesses.
 BATX are a few of the earliest tech companies who saw the chance and began to occupy the internet market in the early ages of China's internet transformation.